-As an entrepreneur you spend months, even years coming up with ideas to start or grow your business.
+As an entrepreneur, you spend months, even years coming up with ideas to start or grow your business.

 By creating financial projections, you have the opportunity to see the potential financial impact of your ideas.
-Your financial projections (also known as your financial model) will help you understand the viability of your ideas and help investors grasp the potential ROI (return on investment) of funding you.
+Your financial projections (also known as your financial model) will help you understand the viability of your thoughts and help investors grasp the potential ROI (return on investment) of funding you.

 What are Financial Projections?

 Your business plan’s financial projections will be the most analyzed part of your plan by investors and/or banks.
 While never a precise prediction of future performance, an excellent financial model outlines the core assumptions of your business and helps you and others evaluate capital requirements, risks involved, and rewards that successful execution will deliver.

 Having a solid framework in place also will help you compare your performance to projections and evaluate how your business is progressing.
 If your performance is behind your projections, you will have a framework in place to assess the effects of lowering costs, increasing prices, or even reimagining your model.
 In the happy case that you exceed your projections, you can use your framework to plan for accelerated growth, new hires, or additional expansion investments.

 Hence, the use of financial projections is multi-fold and crucial for the success of any business.
 Your projections should include three core financial statements – the income statement, the cash flow statement, and the balance sheet.
 The following section explains each statement in detail.

 The Income Statement